Testimonio

 And the Passover, a feast of the Jews, was nigh.

-And lastly, during the time of his crucifixion in John 11:55 KJV:
+And lastly, during the time of His crucifixion in John 11:55 KJV:

 And the Jews' Passover was nigh at hand: and many went out of the country up to Jerusalem before the Passover, to purify themselves.

-Jews would also need to learn Hebrew to study the Torah.
+Jews spoke Aramaic primarily in first-century Palestine.
+They would also need to learn Hebrew to study the Torah.

 On the third day a wedding took place at Cana in Galilee.
 Jesus' mother was there, and Jesus and his disciples had also been invited to the wedding.
 When the wine was gone, Jesus' mother said to him, "They have no more wine."